qwertyquerty/skybook/_posts/mistargeted-dma.md

 So I started investigating.
 Thankfully, this one is pretty easy to reproduce:

 * perform fishing rod dupe (to overload `GameHeap`)
-* Catch a fish and display the text “Fish On”, it's also work with Yeti Minigame
+* Catch a fish and display the text “Fish On”, it also works with the Yeti minigame
 * view an area banner, pick up an item, talk to an NPC, or a variety of other things to trigger the glitch

 Sure enough, a breakpoint I'd set at `0x0000800` tripped.
 But how did we get here?
 Well, the answer was a lot weirder than I expected.